Isolation (Toto album): Background and recording

 The first cover design for Isolation was created by David Lynch, with whom Toto had worked on Dune.
 Though the band reportedly spent $25,000 on the work, the members were ultimately disappointed in it and did not use it.
-Jeff ultimately persuaded the band to use a surreal image by artist Robert Kopecky.
+This cover also included Kimball.
+Jeff Porcaro ultimately persuaded the band to use a surreal image by artist Robert Kopecky.

 While the band was proud of the finished album, Lukather has noted that it was clear Isolation did not "sound like the work of the same band that had made Toto IV."
 Toto wanted to release the track "Endless," on which Frederiksen sang lead, as the first single.
 However, Columbia Records opted for "Stranger in Town," sung by David Paich and thought to be more similar to the hit "Africa."
 While "Stranger in Town" was a Top 30 hit, it was a disappointment compared to the chart topping success of the singles from Toto IV.

 The promo music video (featuring actor Brad Dourif) for the track was, however, nominated for MTV Video of the Year.

-The tour to support Isolation was disastrous; Toto had been booked into arenas based on the success of Toto IV, the 10,000-seat venues were sparsely attended and, according to Lukather, the band "lost their shirts" on the tour.
+Lukather thought that the tour to support Isolation was disastrous; Toto had been booked into arenas based on the success of Toto IV, the 10,000-seat venues were sparsely attended and, according to Lukather, the band "lost their shirts" on the tour.
 A tour of Europe was ultimately cancelled and Toto fired their booking agents.

-Isolation would eventually achieve gold status in the United States and triple platinum status in Japan, but was nonetheless seen as a commercial failure.
+Isolation would eventually achieve gold status in the United States and triple platinum status in Japan.
 Although Frederiksen would begin work with Toto on their sixth album, Fahrenheit, he struggled with the vocals for the first track, "Could This Be Love," and the band moved on to Lukather's childhood friend (and son of Academy Award-Winning Composer John Williams) Joseph Williams.